defold/doc/docs/en/manuals/iap.md

 Android `iap.list()` returns "failed to fetch product" : You need to upload and publish an *.apk* on the alpha or beta channels on the Google Play Developer Console.
 Also make sure that the _time and date_ on your device is correct.

+Android (Google Play) `iap.list()` never returns more than 20 products : Google has an [limit of 20 products per request](https://github.com/googlesamples/android-play-billing/blob/master/TrivialDrive/app/src/main/aidl/com/android/vending/billing/IInAppBillingService.aidl#L62).
+The solution is to make multiple calls to `iap.list()` and combine the results if the number of products exceeds 20.

 iOS `iap.list()` returns nothing
 : Make sure that you’ve requested an iOS Paid Applications account, and all proper documentation has been filed.
 Without proper authorization, your iOS app purchasing (even test purchases) will not work.